CarachinoAlessio/computational_intelligence/lab3/README.md

-# Lab 3 - Giuseppe Atanasio
+# Lab 3 - Alessio Carachino

 You can find the solution in the `taskN_lib` for each task.